CollierCZ/sc-assignment/technical-writer/assignment.md

 This creates an ephemeral container inside the pod you specify so you can inspect the environment and troubleshoot any issues in your containers.

-To create an interactive shell within the new container and connect your terminal to it, use the `stdin` and `tty` flags.
+To create an interactive shell within the new container and then connect your terminal to it, use the `stdin` and `tty` flags.
-These flags can be passed together using the `it` shorthand:
+Pass these flags together using the `it` shorthand:

 ```shell
 kubectl debug <POD_NAME> -it